-The RDA, UL, and AI are issued by the Food and Nutrition Board of the Institute of Medicine, an independent nonprofit scientific body.
-They release reports periodically to update the recommendations based on all of the latest data.
+These guidelines are issued by the Food and Nutrition Board of the National Academy of Sciences.
+This is an independent nonprofit science group.
+The guidelines are updated from time to time.
+Updates are based on the latest data.

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineRhonda O'Brien MS, RD, CDE - Certified Diabetes Educator